SFGLab/MultiMM/README.md

 For **ATAC-Seq data**, users should provide a file with p-values in BigWig format.
 The `pyBigWig` library is required, which does not work on Windows systems.

 **Note:** At present, MultiMM only works for human genome data.
 The code may run for other organisms with some debugging and modifications.
+We hope that it will be generalized in future versions. *MultiMM can run for different types of datasets.
+It is possible to call loops from any kind of experiment: Hi-C, scHi-C, ChIA-PET, Hi-ChIP.
+However, we cannot guarantee that the default choice of parameters is the most appropriate one for any dataset.
+Therefore, the user should test it and check the convergence of the algorithm for their own data.
+Before making any changes in the parameters, read the method paper carefully and try to understand the function of each force.*

 ## Usage
 All the model's parameters are specified in a `config.ini` file.
 This file should have the following format: